Cecil Fielder: Detroit Tigers

 During the 1990s, Fielder built a reputation for clutch hitting and power, though the Tigers continued to be no better than mediocre.
 His team's fates possibly hurt him with MVP voters.
 Rickey Henderson and Cal Ripken Jr. narrowly edged him for the AL's MVP Award in 1990 and 1991, respectively.
 His new fans in Detroit nicknamed him "Big Daddy" for his big smile, peaceful temperament, and prodigious home runs (as well as his massive physical stature).

 In his six-year tenure with Detroit, Fielder had four consecutive 30-homer and 100-RBI seasons.
 He had 28 home runs and 90 RBIs in 109 games during the 1994 season before it was ended by a player strike, denying him a chance to extend his accomplishments to a fifth season.
 He also became the first Tiger to hit at least 25 home runs in six consecutive seasons.
 No player in Detroit history hit as many over a six-year period (219) until Miguel Cabrera hit 227 in 2008–13, and no major league player had more home runs between 1990 and 1995.

-Fielder was a member of the All-Star Team in 1990, 1991, and 1993.
-Fielder was named "Tiger of the Year" by the Detroit chapter of the BBWAA in 1990, 1991, and 1992.
+Fielder was a member of the All-Star Team in 1990, 1991, and 1993, and was named "Tiger of the Year" by the Detroit chapter of the Baseball Writers' Association of America in 1990, 1991, and 1992.
 He is the only player to receive the award three consecutive years.

-In 1993, Fielder signed a five-year, $36 million contract with the Tigers; which made him the highest paid player in baseball for two seasons (1995 and 1996).
+On January 8, 1993, Fielder signed a five-year, $36 million contract with the Tigers; which made him the highest-paid player in baseball for two seasons (1995 and 1996).

 Fielder had a reputation for being a slow baserunner.
-In 1996 he set a major league record by taking 1,096 games to record his first career stolen base, which occurred on a botched hit and run.
-He stole another base that season as well, and finished his career with two stolen bases over 13 seasons and 1,470 games.
-Fielder also had a reputation as a below average fielder, mostly caused by his poor speed and range.
+In 1996, he set a major league record by taking 1,096 games to record his first career stolen base, which occurred on a botched hit and run.
+He stole another base that season, as well, and finished his career with two stolen bases over 13 seasons and 1,470 games.
+Fielder also had a reputation as a below-average fielder, mostly caused by his poor speed and range.
 He was, however, considered a competent defensive first baseman when it came to putouts and digging infield assists out of the dirt.